 Like many global polio eradication structures and procedures, the GPLN is based on a model developed for the Americas, the first region to eliminate poliovirus in 1991.
 Laboratories nominated by national authorities are subjected to on-site evaluations, then judged on their availability of suitable personnel and ability to implement needed procedures.
 The laboratories are layered into a tiered network that comprises 123 subnational or national members, 16 regional facilities, and seven global specialized laboratories.

 Sub-national and national laboratories are the first stop for samples, which have been gathered by polio surveillance officers from potentially infected individuals or found in the environment.
 Here, the virus is separated from the larger sample and confirmed as poliovirus.
 Larger regional reference laboratories isolate the virus for countries that do not have their own laboratories, perform viral genetic sequencing, and provide training, quality assurance, and other support for national facilities.
-The six global laboratories prepare and distribute reagents needed for testing.
+The seven global laboratories prepare and distribute reagents needed for testing.

 While the GPLN is overseen by the World Health Organization (WHO) through regional coordinators, the U.S. Centers for Disease Control and Prevention (CDC) also has played a critical role in its creation and enduring capacity.
-The CDC serves as one of the six specialized global laboratories and is the largest with 45 people.
+The CDC serves as one of the seven specialized global laboratories and is the largest with 45 people.
 The second largest, in India, has 25-30 people on staff.4

 One of the CDC laboratory’s main tasks is overseeing quality assurance.
 It manufactures diagnostic and reagent kits for global distribution.
 These allow all laboratories to conduct the same level of rigorous testing and ensure that results can be understood by public health officials worldwide.
 CDC also provides human resource support by conducting training workshops and supplying consulting and troubleshooting advice.

 "Sometimes if you look at a public health problem and you’re trying to interpret data from a number of different sources, they might be using different techniques and different strategies.
 It makes it difficult to interpret it.
-If we have laboratory networks that are functioning under more or less standard operating systems it help people to interpret what the results mean."
+If we have laboratory networks that are functioning under more or less standard operating systems it helps people to interpret what the results mean."

 While the network’s decentralized structure is focused around regional hubs, CDC plays a role globally as a backup laboratory for much of the world.
 It performs sample testing for several countries in the Americas and for Yemen, which doesn’t have its own laboratory.5 The CDC laboratory also handles genetic sequencing for Nigeria and previously did work for DR Congo.6